rishabhptr/trollolo/man/trollolo.1.md

 a few convention.
 They are described in the section `CONVENTIONS for SCRUM BOARDS`.

+`trollolo burndown --output=<directory1> --location=<directory2> --plot`

+Update the burndown data in directory1 and plot the burndown chart for the data and save the file in directory2.

 ### burndowns -- Process data for multiple burndown charts at once

 `trollolo burndowns --board-list=<board list>`